swayamsibun-mah/heston-spx-calibration-spy-pricing/README.md

 - Sparse tridiagonal operators
 - Backward time stepping

 Early exercise is enforced after every time step using the projection method.
 The resulting finite-difference pricing engine is referred to throughout this project as the HH Heston solver, as it is based on the ADI methodology of Haentjens and in 't Hout (Ref.
 1).
+This implementation can be found in the `HestonFD` module, while the corresponding QuantLib implementation is in the `QLHestonFD` module.

 <img src="figures/american_hhpricing_plot.png" width="700">

 ---

-## Discrete Dividends
+### Discrete Dividends

 This project explicitly models discrete dividend payments.
 At each ex-dividend date: